apache/superset/CONTRIBUTING.md

 The `variables.less` and `bootswatch.less` files that ship with Superset are derived from [Bootswatch](https://bootswatch.com) and thus extend Bootstrap.
 Modify variables in these files directly, or swap them out entirely with the equivalent files from other Bootswatch (themes)[https://github.com/thomaspark/bootswatch.git]

-## Pull Request Guidelines

-Before you submit a pull request from your forked repo, check that it meets these guidelines:

-1. The pull request should include tests, either as doctests, unit tests, or both.
-2. If the pull request adds functionality, the docs should be updated as part of the same PR.
-Doc string are often sufficient, make sure to follow the sphinx compatible standards.
-3. The pull request should work for Python 2.6, 2.7, and ideally python 3.3.
-    ``from __future__ import`` will be required in every `.py` file soon.
-4. Code will be reviewed by re running the unittests, flake8 and syntax should be as rigorous as the core Python project.
-5. Please rebase and resolve all conflicts before submitting.

 ## Translations